 The Registered Disability Savings Plan (RDSP) was introduced by the federal government to assist people eligible for the disability tax credit to build an asset for the future.
-After tax savings in an RDSP are matched by up to $3 per $1 through the Disability Savings Grant.
+After tax, savings in an RDSP are matched by up to $3 per $1 through the Disability Savings Grant.
 For those on a low income, the government provides $1000/year for 20 years.
-Go to www.rdsp.com for detailed information.
+See the RDSP Tutorial for detailed information.

 The RDSP has encouraged individuals and families to save for the future, opened the door for contributions from anyone in the community, provided generous matching grants and bonds, and placed the control of the RDSP into the hands of individuals and those that love them.